Jump to Main Content

 ASH's Scientific Committee on Iron and Heme has continually shaped the conversation around iron deficiency topics at the ASH annual meeting.
 Over the past five years, focus has evolved from iron regulation and therapeutic development for disorders of iron metabolism to understanding iron recycling, the relationship between iron/heme and hematopoietic stem cells, and exploring the intersections of homeostasis and metabolism.

 At the 2023 ASH Annual Meeting, education sessions highlighted iron deficiency, particularly in adult and pediatric IV iron therapy and pregnancy.
 In 2024, the annual meeting shifted the spotlight to include a collaborative session with ASH's Committee on Quality titled “Treating Fairly,” which aimed to address health disparities in iron deficiency.
+The 2025 ASH Annual Meeting featured updates on the upcoming ASH clinical practice guidelines for diagnosis of iron deficiency, as well as applications of the recommendations in practice.

 Sign up for email updates on ASH meetings